About Zebra Mussels in Madison lakes

 Once zebra mussels are introduced into a lake, it may take years before they reach noticeable densities.
 Infested lakes with the right conditions (i.e., rocky vs. soft bottoms) often experience an initial explosion in population as the zebra mussels have few natural predators to keep them in check.
 Populations may then subside before eventually reaching a more steady state.

-According to Wisconsin DNR, 299 lakes and rivers in the state are known to have zebra mussels.
-In Dane County, the infected lakes include Wingra, Koshkonong, Mendota, and Monona, as well as the Wisconsin River.
+According to Wisconsin DNR, 250 lakes and rivers in the state are known to have zebra mussels.
+In Dane County, the infected lakes include Mendota, Monona, Wingra, Waubesa, Kegonsa, Koshkonong, and Upper Mud Lake, as well as the Wisconsin River.
 The population of zebra mussels in Madison lakes is growing rapidly.
-Because zebra mussels start out as microscopic, free-swimming larvae, it is believed that they will eventually find their way into all the connected lakes in the Yahara chain.
+Because zebra mussels start out as microscopic, free-swimming larvae, they can easily find their way into connected waterbodies.